I, like many of you, avoided the heat the past few weekends and went to see Wonder Woman.

 Feel like those storylines are too recent to grace the silver screen?

-You have the Team USA Women’s World Cup win in 1999, led by Brandi Chastain and Mia Hamm (not actually my aunt, but that didn’t stop me in elementary school).
+You have the Team USA Women’s World Cup win in 1999, led by Brandi Chastain and Mia Hamm (not actually my aunt, but that didn’t stop me from telling my friends that in elementary school).
 There’s Pat Summitt’s Tennessee basketball program that was the standard of excellence, softball star Jennie Finch’s ability to strike anyone out, man or woman.
 There’s Serena vs. Venus and how Title IX came to be.

 There’s the story of Kornelia Ender, an East German swimmer who was the first woman to win four gold medals at a single Olympics.
 It later came out the entire East German team had been administered various performance-enhancing drugs while the athletes allegedly, at least in Ender’s case, were unaware this was happening.
 How is that for drama?
 The story of the first intercollegiate women’s basketball game between Stanford and Cal in 1896 seems ripe for the movies.